gleam-lang/gleam/notes/talk.md

 contain elements, functions have clauses, and so on.

 This tree is then fed into the codegen function which converts it into a format that can be loaded into the BEAM.
-Here that format is the abstract syntax tree of Core Erlang, the intermediary language that Erlang compiles to.
+Here that format is the Core Erlang, the intermediary language that Erlang compiles to.

-That's all the Gleam specific code done.
 The Core Erlang is then compiled into BEAM bytecode using the `compile:forms` function, and then loaded into the virtual machine using `code:load_binary`.

 ```ruby
 # src/first_module.gleam